Team Services | TFS 2015 | Visual Studio 2015 | Visual Studio 2013

 From the Team Explorer home page (Keyboard: Ctrl + 0, H), choose Source Control Explorer.

-From the menu bar choose View, Other Windows, Source Control Explorer.
+From the menu bar.
+Select View, Other Windows, Source Control Explorer.

 Use the command prompt

-You can also use the command prompt to manage your files under version control.
+You can also use the command prompt to manage your files in TFVC.
 See Use Team Foundation version control commands.

 Q & A